mramshaw/pubsub/README.md

 #### Kafka

-In a new window, start `kafka` as follows:
+In a new console, start `kafka` as follows:

 ```
 $ bin/kafka-server-start.sh config/server.properties